rgeissen/trusted-data-agent/docs/Marketplace/PHASE_4_COMPLETION.md

 ## Overview

-Phase 4 completes the knowledge marketplace feature by implementing a fully functional user interface that integrates with the backend APIs from Phase 3.
+Phase 4 completes the intelligence marketplace feature by implementing a fully functional user interface that integrates with the backend APIs from Phase 3.
 Users can now browse, search, subscribe, fork, publish, and rate RAG collections through an intuitive web interface.

 ## Implementation Summary